SPECIAL GENETICS PROGRAM

 how it works

 Due to the dire situation of the gene pool and the rarity of true Gamprs, puppies are only available to AGCA and Armenian Gampr Coalition Members who wish to carry forth these genetics in a sound breeding program and who agree with and will adhere to the Code of Ethics.
 Each puppy will also come with a contract (see below) before purchase.
+At times, there are extra pups which can be placed in a non-breeding or pet home.

 As part of an in-depth agreement with the sourcing handlers, shepherds, and breeders in Armenia, each puppy will receive proper, regular deworming, medical documents, and a passport that lists full vaccinations, including rabies, and dates are given, arrive microchipped with an ISO international chip and a large crate that is yours to keep.